-The university provides educational programs and counseling to students who are substance abusers and those affected by the substance abuse of others.
-Substance abuse may involve not only controlled substances and illegal drugs, but also alcohol and other substances that may be detrimental to health, even though not subject to state and federal laws.
-For confidential help with substance-related problems, students should contact the Counseling Center at 217-333-3704.
+The university provides educational programs and counseling to students who need support managing their substance use and students who are affected by the substance use of others.
+Support is available to address the use of alcohol, cannabis, and controlled substances or illegal drugs, as well as compulsive behaviors such as gambling, sex, or internet use.
+For confidential help with substance-related problems, students should contact the Counseling Center at (217) 333-3704.
 Additional university and community resources are also available.

 - ACE IT

-In an effort to provide a safe community for students, the university requires all first-year students to attend ACE IT, an orientation program using video and discussion led by fellow students to examine what new students may encounter in the campus drinking culture.
+To promote a safer community for students, the university requires all first year students to attend ACE IT, an orientation program that uses interactive group discussion, which is led by fellow students, to examine what new students may encounter in the campus substance culture.

-ACE IT does not endorse complete abstinence.
-Rather, it seeks to ensure all students stay safe and healthy and succeed academically.
+ACE IT uses an innovative harm reduction approach and does not lecture or preach abstinence.
+The primary goal is to ensure all students stay safe, healthy, and succeed academically.